Basel, Switzerland’s 3rd largest city deserves at least one day of your time. Read my inspirational ideas on what to do

 We started our 2-week Switzerland train adventure in the city of Basel.
 Situated at the border with Germany, it was my first experience with Switzerland and I loved Basel.
 We only had 24 hours in Basel and I tried to make the most of our time.

-Basel is the 3rd biggest city of Switzerland.
+Basel is the 3rd biggest city in Switzerland.
 After Zürich and Geneva, the city of Basel is one of the best places to live in the world!
 Wow.
 Edged on the border with Germany and France, the city of Basel is cut into 2 sides by the Rhine River.

 The earliest settlements started in the 5th century BCE but nowadays, the city is known for its outstanding university (the oldest in Switzerland) and the big pharmaceutical companies that adorn the faraway skyline of the city.

 As a tourist, the main city center is the most interesting, and that part of Basel feels like a cute communal courtyard.
 It doesn’t feel like a big city and the main sights are within walking distance.
 Especially, if you only have one day in Basel, I’d recommend exploring the center.

 24 hours in Basel